MongoEngine/mongoengine/docs/guide/defining-documents.rst

             # instead to just an object
             values = ListField(IntField(), default=[1,2,3])

+    .. note:: Unsetting a field with a default value will revert back to the default.

 :attr:`unique` (Default: False)
     When True, no documents in the collection will have the same value for this